-Sub-quantum chemistry also allows the consideration of the interactions between adjacent subatomic particle spins, and these too must yield a stable, phase-locked state.
-When electrons with parallel spins interact, for example, they will either yield coherence or anti-coherence in spin space, depending upon their relative orientations, as well as their separation distance.
-Spin coherences, being quantised, will only exist in certain discrete configurations, in which adjacent spins are able to lock into one another, achieving phase coherence as they merge into a single, stable, harmonic, quantum spin state, characterised by the energy (frequency) of the coupling.
+Such a 'sub-quantum chemistry' approach also allows the consideration of the interactions between adjacent subatomic particle spins, and these too must yield a stable, phase-locked state.
+When electrons with parallel spins interact, for example, they will either yield coherence or anti-coherence in spin space, depending upon their relative orientations11, as well as their separation distance.

+Spin coherences, being quantised, will only exist in certain discrete configurations, in which adjacent spins are able to lock into one another, achieving phase coherence as they merge into a single, stable, harmonic, quantum spin state.
+Each state is characterised by the energy (frequency) of the coupling.
 A slightly longer or shorter coupling distance will not be permitted since small perturbations from a quantised spin coherence will lead to a loss of coherence - a dissonance.
-In energy terms, the underlying wave interference will cause a large increase in energy, even for a small perturbation (see diagram below).
+In energy terms, the underlying wave interference will cause a large increase in energy, even for a small perturbation (see fig. 4 below).
 An "allowed" quantised spin coherence is here dubbed a Goldi-Locks Coherence, and will also be referred to as Parallel Spin Bonding, PSB, in future work.